MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Introduction

+Pre-training has emerged as a complementary approach to ViT AT, with studies showing that adversarial fine-tuning of naturally pre-trained models can enhance robustness~\cite{NEURIPS2022_760b5def,NEURIPS2023_2d3b0076}.
+AdvXL~\cite{wang2024revisiting} notably advanced this paradigm by developing efficient AT for web-scale datasets.
+However, the mechanisms underlying pre-training's effectiveness are not fully understood, and results are inconsistent across implementations.
+For instance, models pre-trained on ImageNet-21K using SimMIM~\cite{Xie_2022_CVPR} demonstrate comparable performance to scratch-trained counterparts, while CLIP~\cite{radford2021clip} pre-training has been shown to degrade performance in some configurations~\cite{liu2024comprehensive}.

-In this work, we aim to provide an in-depth analysis of ViT's robustness using MI, focusing on self-supervised pre-training.
-Information Bottleneck (IB) has been previously used in supervised learning to analyze adversarial robustness, where a joint objective of simultaneously minimizing the MI between inputs and latent features while maximizing the MI between labels and latent features is introduced to mitigate the impact of the adversarial noise in the inputs.
-Regarding the task of ViT adversarial training, we provide a novel theoretical analysis for the self-supervised autoencoder, showing that the self-supervised ViT benefits from decreasing the MI between inputs and latent features.
-Based on this finding, we propose a theoretically grounded adversarial pre-training method, \textbf{M}asked \textbf{I}mage \textbf{M}odeling for Mutual \textbf{I}nformation-based Adversarial \textbf{R}obustness (\textbf{MIMIR}).
+While previous methods of ViT AT, such as~\cite{NEURIPS2023_2d3b0076,10136149,NEURIPS2021_e19347e1}, focus on searching for better combinations of training hyperparameters, they suffer from performance drops across different architectures and datasets.
+In contrast, we aim for a generalizable method via pre-training.
+Specifically, this work presents a systematic investigation of self-supervised pre-training for ViT robustness through the lens of Mutual Information (MI) and Information Bottleneck (IB) theory.
+IB introduces a joint objective of simultaneously minimizing the MI between inputs and latent features while maximizing the MI between labels and latent features to mitigate the impact of the adversarial noise in the inputs.
+Regarding the ViT AT, we develop a novel theoretical justification for self-supervised autoencoders, demonstrating that reducing MI between inputs and latent features enhances ViT robustness.
+Based on this finding, we propose a theoretically grounded adversarial pre-training method, \textbf{M}asked \textbf{I}mage \textbf{M}odeling for Mutual \textbf{I}nformation-based Adversarial \textbf{R}obustness (\textbf{MIMIR}). \footnote{Mimir is a figure in Norse mythology, renowned for his knowledge and wisdom.} Specifically, we convert Masked Image Modeling (MIM) into an effective and efficient adversarial pre-training method.
+The basic idea is to predict the masked content of inputs, which is a self-supervised learning task.
+The effectiveness of MIMIR is analyzed and guaranteed by our theoretical justification.
+The efficiency comes from discarding the masked content (75\% of image patches are discarded in our experiments), which greatly reduces the computing requirements.
 Figure~\ref{fig:method} provides an illustrative diagram of MIMIR.

-MIMIR substantially improves the adversarial robustness of ViT models as demonstrated by comprehensive experiments on ImageNet-1K~\cite{5206848}, Tiny-ImageNet~\cite{le2015tiny}, and CIFAR-10~\cite{krizhevsky2009learning}.
-We also provide an experimental comparison with the state-of-the-art, showing the effectiveness of MIMIR in improving both natural and adversarial prediction accuracy (see Section~\ref{sec:ex_results}).